 The cost-benefit analysis for SLMB + Medigap:

-• Medigap coverage: Part A deductible, Part B coinsurance, sometimes Part B deductible (older plans only; Plan F discontinued for new Medicare enrollees in 2020)
+• Medigap coverage: Part A deductible, Part B coinsurance, sometimes the Part B deductible (older plans only; Plan F was discontinued for new Medicare enrollees in 2020)

 • Medigap value: depends on utilization